 In 1911 the excavations finished and by 1917 the detailed reports were published by Dr. Bulleid, then practicing at Midsomer Norton, and H. St. George Gray, based at Taunton Castle.
 They continued as joint curators of the museum which was adapted to exhibit their major finds.
 This curatorial role was subsequently accepted by the County Museum Service.

-When the Borough Council needed the space under the Town Hall English Heritage, which had taken over the Tribunal, agreed to accommodate there a representative Lake Village collection on the first floor with the Tourist Information Centre on the ground floor.
+When the Borough Council needed the space under the Town Hall, the Ministry of Works, which had taken over the Tribunal, agreed to accommodate a representative Lake Village collection on the first floor with the Tourist Information Centre on the ground floor.

-For a £10 annual membership fee members of the Society have access to the Library and the Lake Village collection at such times that the Archers Way Library and the Tribunal TIC are open to the public.
+For a £10 annual membership fee, members have access to the Library and the Lake Village collection at such times that the Archers Way Library and the Museum are open to the public.
 Members also enjoy a range of public lectures and field trips—usually of Glastonbury related subjects.